kduborenko/workshop/README.md

 * ```docker-compose logs``` , streams log output of running services, of all containers defined in ‘docker-compose.yml‘

+*  logging drivers: splunk, awslogs (cloud watch), journald, syslog, gelf (gray log), gcplogs (google cloud), json-file...

+  fluentd logging driver sends container logs to the Fluentd collector as structured log data.
+  Then, users can use any of the various output plugins of Fluentd to write these logs to various destinations.

+  In addition to the log message itself, the fluentd log driver sends the following metadata in the structured log message: container_id, container_name, source	stdout or stderr

 * ELK Stack (elasticsearch, Logstash, and Kibana). good for log aggregation, visualization, analysis, and monitoring no need to mess with individuall service installations, since there are ready-made and bullet-proof images on Docker Hub